 Q. What is TVA doing during the pandemic?

 A. Our priority is protecting employee and public health as we continue to provide reliable energy and other critical services to the region.
-We have implemented and are following our agency response plan and staying in touch with the CDC, other federal and state agencies, and local power companies and communities to ensure coordination.
+We continue to follow our agency response plan and remain in touch with the CDC, other federal and state agencies, and local power companies and communities to ensure coordination.

 Q. Will my power stay on during this period?